wilkerlucio/wilkerlucio.github.com/_posts/2015-09-04-marking-of-musicoacher.md

-If you work as I do, the problem now is that we only have a view of the component on ST2, but we just got rid of our example of ST1, maybe you don't overwrite it immediately, maybe you keep both, but usually, eventually you will get rid of these examples to make the real use cases, and our simplest representations that we used to develop our component are lost...
+If you work as I do, the problem now is that we only have a view of the component on ST2, but we just got rid of our example of ST1, maybe you don't overwrite it immediately, maybe you keep both, but usually, eventually you will get rid of these examples to make the real use cases and our simplest representations that we used to develop our component are lost...

 But why do we do that?
 Why don't we keep those representations so we that can, in the future, just see if they still working?
 Wouldn't be nice to have a part of our app dedicated to these kind of simple code examples, where you could work on them, and go back to check on them anytime, without having to manually put your app into an specific state to test.
 And that's what [Devcards](https://github.com/bhauman/devcards) is about!
-Devcards provides an enviroment for you to write those small UI's and components and keep it there to check whenever you want, it's your app's personal development playground, where you can write new stuff anytime in an isolated manner, and can go back to check anytime on the same way, and it supports tests too.
+Devcards provides an environment for you to write those small UI's and components and keep it there to check whenever you want, it's your app's personal development playground, where you can write new stuff anytime in an isolated manner, and can go back to check anytime on the same way, and it supports tests too.